errantmind/faf-dns-bench/README.md

 # faf-dns-bench

-A (linux-only) tool to benchmark DNS resolution.
+A crossplatform tool to benchmark DNS resolution.

 Ensure you flush your DNS cache before each use otherwise you'll hit cached answers which invalidate the results.